Bill Eddy, Esq., LCSW

 Attorney | Therapist | Mediator | Author | Trainer

-Special Guest Trainer of New Ways For Mediation: Mediating High Conflict Matters
+Special Guest Trainer of New Ways for Mediation® Training: Mediating High Conflict Matters

 He serves on the faculty of the Straus Institute for Dispute Resolution at the Pepperdine University School of Law in California and is a Conjoint Associate Professor with the University of Newcastle Law School in Australia.

-Bill has a popular blog on the Psychology Today website with over 3.5 million views and is the author and co-author of sixteen books (as of 2020) on high conflict personalities, including two award winners (see all books here):
+Bill has a popular blog on the Psychology Today website with over 3.5 million views and is the author and co-author of twenty books (as of 2022) on high conflict issues, including two award winners (see all books here).
+His books include:

 He is also the developer of the New Ways series of methods, including: